jbhattac/java8/README.md

 					.map(p->p*2)
 					.forEach(System.out::println);

-4 Reduce (T identity, BinaryOperator<T> accumulator) - >  Performs a reduction on the elements of this stream, using the provided identity value and an associative accumulation function, and returns the reduced value.
+4 Reduce (T identity, BinaryOperator<T> accumulator) - >  This is different from map or filter in the sense that it cuts across swim lanes, and looks for elements left or right.
+Thus this forms an accumulations of the elements of the stream, so it may transform a stream to a single value.This is a terminal operations.Performs a reduction on the elements of this stream, using the provided identity value and an associative accumulation function, and returns the reduced value.
 Sum, min, max, average, and string concatenation are all special cases of reduction.
 Summing a stream of numbers can be expressed as

+		numbers.stream()
+		.filter(i->i%2==0)
+		.map(i->i*2)
+		.reduce(0,Integer::sum);

      Integer sum = integers.reduce(0, (a, b) -> a+b);